scholz-lab/GlowTracker/docs/build_your_own.md

  Here you will need one of the two 561nm longpass dichroics, a 618/50 nm bandpass for the red image and a 520/36 bandpass for the green image.

 Follow the steps above to secure the dichroic.
 Add the two filters, the red at the top and the green at the right side of the filter.
-The 'top' and 'right' orientation refers to the cubes placement when you are looking at it in the microscope.
+The 'top' and 'right' orientation refers to the cube's placement when you are looking at it in the microscope.
 ### Filter cube 3 - Image splitter cube without emission filters
-This cube combines the red and green image.
+This cube combines the red and green images.
 You will only need the final  561nm longpass dichroic.
 Secure it in the cube as described above.
 Make sure the reflective side is oriented correctly.

 ## Adjust field-of-view for dual color imaging <a name="dualview-alignment"></a>